 In January 2012, the Company commenced a 20,000 metre core drilling program designed to test a number of high-priority targets identified on the approximately 50 km2 project outside of the current mineral resource area.
 Initially, the program focused on the west end of the property to test a number of geophysical anomalies as well as to test down-dip projections from relatively shallow gold mineralization intercepted during previous drilling campaigns.
 The program also drilled along strike of the defined resource area, to the northeast, where historical drilling by Teck indicates prospective high-grade gold mineralization.
 The northeast strike extension of the resource shows promise for the discovery of multiple new high-grade structures and the potential to add additional ounces to the overall resource.
 Both of these areas have had little or no drilling by Treasury Metals.
-The program was designed using historical Teck data and additional geological information interpreted by the Company's airborne survey completed in July 2011.
+The program was designed using historical Teck data and additional geological information interpreted from the Company's airborne geophysical survey completed in July 2011.
 The Company reported the first phase of results from the 2012 program on July 9, 2012.
-The 1st Phase exploration program to date has (1) encountered both high grade and low grade Au values in a new lithologic sequence in the Northeast, several kilometres from the present resource.
-It is worth mentioning that there is approximately 11.5 km of strike length along the prospective auriferous horizon beginning at the end of the eastern resource area and continuing to the far Northeast corner of the property block; (2) indicated the possibility of additional open pit grade material to the west of the current proposed open pit; and (3) the C Zone is of relatively constant thickness with typical plus cut-off grade values along the eastern end of the resource; it is shown projecting towards the newly acquired property towards the northeast.
-Drilling results can be seen on the Company's website at www.treasurymetals.com.
+The 1st Phase exploration program (1) encountered both high grade and low grade Au values in a lithologic sequence previously undrilled by Treasury, several kilometres to the NE of the present resource.
+It is worth mentioning that there is approximately 11.5 km of strike length along the prospective auriferous horizon beginning at the end of the eastern resource area and continuing to the far Eastern portion of the property block; (2) indicated the possibility of additional open pit grade material to the west of the current proposed open pit; and (3) the C Zone is of relatively constant thickness with typical plus cut-off grade values along the eastern end of the resource; it is shown projecting towards the newly acquired property towards the northeast.
 The Company plans to continue testing the high-grade shoot(s) to depth and towards the East, over the recently acquired property.
 In addition, the Company continues to develop a strong target pipeline through assessment of historical sampling, drilling, fieldwork and geological interpretation.

-On October 29, 2012, the Company recommenced its 2012 drilling program at the Goliath Gold Project.
-The focus of the 2012 Q4 exploration program was infill and expansion drilling in the central and western portion of the current resource area, designed to increase the resource size and upgrade Inferred resources into the Indicated category.
-In addition, the program also included drilling of a number of prospective targets on a newly acquired property that is adjacent to the current deposit and the new mineralized shoot identified in previous 2012 drilling.
-The final component of the program tested a select number of prospective targets along the eastern margin of the current resource area where recent drilling has demonstrated attractive high-grade intercepts in a horizon interpreted to lie in the footwall to the C Zone.
+On October 23, 2012, the Company recommenced its 2012 drilling program at the Goliath Gold Project.
+The focus of the 2012 Q4 exploration program was infill and expansion drilling of the C Zone in the central and western portion of the current resource area.
+The program was designed to increase the resource size, upgrade Inferred resources into the Indicated category and reduce the stripping ratio within the proposed open pit design.
+In addition, the program also included drilling of a number of prospective targets on a newly acquired property located adjacent to the current deposit and the new mineralized shoot identified in previous 2012 drilling.
+The final component of the program tested a select number of prospective targets along the eastern margin of the current resource area where recent drilling has demonstrated attractive high-grade intercepts in a horizon interpreted to lie in the footwall to the C Zone, referred to as the D Zone.
 The program commenced on the central west portion of the resource area.
-In news releases of December 11, 2012, and January 29, February 28 and March 18, 2013, the Company reported the results of this drilling which led to the discovery of multiple new mineralized areas which are coming together to form several ore shoots within the Project's sparsely drilled C Zone which is located approximately 30 to 50 metres behind the Project's Main Zone of mineralization.
+In news releases of December 11, 2012, and January 29, February 28 and March 18, 2013, the Company reported the results of this drilling which led to the discovery of multiple new mineralized areas which are potentially coming together to form several ore shoots within the project's sparsely drilled C Zone which is located approximately 30 to 50 metres in the footwall of the Project's Main Zone of mineralization.
 Drilling results can be seen on the Company's website at www.treasurymetals.com.